TopCut02/battle_royal_page/README.md

 - 👋 Hi, I’m @TopCut02
-- 👀 I’m interested in java coding
+- 👀 I’m interested in game development
-- 🌱 I’m currently learning java coding
+- 🌱 I’m currently learning python coding

 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me nathanmensah438@gmail.com

 <!---
 TopCut02/TopCut02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.